knative/docs/docs/install/getting-started-knative-app.md

    helloworld-go       helloworld-go.default.example.com
    ```

-   > Note: Knative uses the default domain `example.com`.
-If you want to configure a custom DNS domain, see [Using a Custom Domain](./docs/serving/using-a-custom-domain.md).
+   > Note: By default Knative uses the `example.com` domain.
+To configure a custom DNS domain, see [Using a Custom Domain](../serving/using-a-custom-domain.md).

    You can also export the host URL as a variable using the following command: